-Welcome toast: (5mins) Given by the father of the bride or by the bride and groom.
-The first course is served or tables are released for buffet.
+Welcome toast: Given by the father of the bride or by the bride and groom.

-Toasts: (15-20 mins) Ladies first!
+Toasts: Ladies first!
 Start with the maid of honor, followed by the best man.
-For more formal receptions the 2nd course is served a this time.

-Cake cutting: (10 mins) A great DJ often adds a little game or distraction for the guests while the cake is being cut and plated.
+Cake cutting: Two hours before the reception ends.
+A great DJ often adds a little game or distraction for the guests while the cake is being cut and plated.
 If your DJ doesn’t offer this, then help him weave into his work.

 ALL DANCE: This is when and where your guests get to let it all hang out and sweat out the drinks and work off the sugar.

 Farewell: This should start about 30 minutes before the end of the reception.
 If you're doing a sparkler farewell, for example, have guests start lining up about 15 minutes before you plan to exit.
 Once you leave, don’t come back for at least an hour.
 Many couples stage a fake sendoff.
 But if you come back, your guests won’t leave.
 Once they know you’re coming back, they’ll head home.